Gray Hat C#

-Learn to use C#'s powerful set of core libraries to automate tedious yet important tasks like performing vulnerability scans, malware analysis, and incident response.
-With some help from Mono, you can write your own practical security tools that will run on Mac, Linux, and even mobile devices.
+Learn to use C#'s powerful set of core libraries to automate tedious yet important tasks like fuzzing, performing vulnerability scans, and analyzing malware.
+With some help from Mono, you'll write your own practical security tools that will run on Windows, OS X, Linux, and even mobile devices.

-Following a crash course in C# and some of its advanced features, you'll learn how to:
+After a crash course in C# and some of its advanced features, you'll learn how to:

-Write fuzzers that use the HTTP and XML libraries to scan for SQL and XSS injection
+Write fuzzers that use the HTTP and XML libraries to scan for SQL and XSS injections

 Generate shellcode in Metasploit to create cross-platform and cross-architecture payloads